limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 The common denominator that links each person is the song "_I Hear You Knocking_".
 Each of them had covered the song at some point.
 Together with Port of Tacoma, it's obvious that we are looking at port-knocking here.

 Port-knocking requires sending network packets with the `SYN` flag set, to a sequence of ports in the correct order.
-The year each person covered the song makes it a good starting point to guess the correct sequence.
+The cover year of the song makes it a good starting point to guess the correct sequence.

 ### Knockin' on Heaven's Door